-The Akey Lab is located in the Department of Ecology & Evolutionary Biology at the Princeton University.
+The Akey Lab is located in the Lewis-Sigler Institute for Integrative Genomics at Princeton University.
 Here you can find information about current research projects, present and past members of the lab, publications, and obtain software and supplementary data related to our work.

 We are broadly interested in applying experimental, computational, and theoretical approaches to better understand the biology and evolution of genomes.